Felix Riley

-Felix Riley is a full-time writer living in East Molesey, Surrey.
+Felix Riley is a full-time British writer living in East Molesey, Surrey.
 Notable works include The Set Up and The Inside Job.

 Early life and studies

-Riley began his studies in Mental Philosophy at the University of Edinburgh, graduating in 1993.
+Riley was born in Essex and began his studies in Mental Philosophy at the University of Edinburgh, graduating in 1993.

 Early comedy writing career

-Riley began his comedy career on the BBC Radio 4 satire show Weekending.
+Riley began his comedy career on the BBC Radio 4 satire show Week Ending.
 His involvement ran from 1993 through to 1998, including one year as Script Associate and recipient of the BBC Radio Comedy Writers Bursary.

-Some of the other radio credits during this time include The Zoë Ball Breakfast Show (BBC Radio 1) as a member of the show's posse, Cross Talk (BBC Radio 4) as Producer/writer/creator, the Simon Mayo Show (BBC Radio 1), The Scott Mill's Breakfast Show (BBC Radio 1), Chris Moyles (Radio 1), Xmas Panto (BBC Radio 4 1999 with Robbie Coltrane, R. Wilson, C. Anderson, Diana Rigg, Miriam Margolyes and N. Hancock), The News Quiz (BBC Radio 4), and The News Huddlines (BBC Radio 2).
+Some of the other radio credits during this time include The Zoë Ball Radio 1 Breakfast Show as a member of the show's posse, Cross Talk (BBC Radio 4) as Producer/writer/creator, the Simon Mayo Show (BBC Radio 1), The Scott Mill's Breakfast Show (BBC Radio 1), The Chris Moyles Show (Radio 1), Xmas Panto (BBC Radio 4 1999 with Robbie Coltrane, R. Wilson, C. Anderson, Diana Rigg, Miriam Margolyes and N. Hancock), The News Quiz (BBC Radio 4), and The News Huddlines (BBC Radio 2).

-Television credits during this time included, amongst others, The Rory Bremner Show (C4), The 11 O’Clock Show (C4), The Lily Savage Show (Carlton), and The Big Breakfast (Channel 4).
+Television credits during this time included, amongst others, The Rory Bremner Show (C4), The 11 O'Clock Show (C4), The Lily Savage Show (Carlton), and The Big Breakfast (Channel 4).

 Riley partnered with the comedy writer Simon Littlefield during much of this time as well as performing stand-up in the mid-1990s, appearing at, amongst other venues, The Comedy Store.